 - Aging reports and DSO dashboards.
 Track your AR health over time with clear visualizations of what is improving and what needs attention.

-Implementation: Under 1 day.
+Implementation: One day.

 Results: TDG Inc reduced manual follow-ups by 80% and cut DSO by 15 days.
 Troyes went from fully manual to fully automated in a single day, saving 25+ hours per month.